arsalariane/Tax-Data-Project---IRS-990-Database/README.md

 ## Datased used
-To simplify the analyze, the data used in this project was from the website, for the year 2021, containing only the 990-EZ forms + the EO BMF.
+To simplify the analyze, the data used in this project was from the website, for the year 2021, containing only the 990-EZ forms + the EO BMF (See Jypupiter Notebook in the main repo).

 # Preprocessing steps